 Of course, I should probably admit that I am one of those people more often than not…

 However, I’ve fallen back in love with making cakes like this one from scratch.
-There’s something about being in the kitchen, making a sweet treat, that totally makes me channel my grandmother.
+There’s something about being in the kitchen and making a sweet treat that totally feels as if I am channel my grandmother.

 She was the queen of desserts in our family.
 My grandmother would always make these elaborate sweets that we would all indulge in every weekend, when we had dinner at her home on Sundays.

-I would always try to go over early so I could help her out, and also learn from her brilliance.
+I would always try to go over early so I could help her, and learn from her brilliance.

 I mean, let’s face it, baking can be a bit tricky.
-If you aren’t paying attention to the measurements and the instructions for the recipe, it’s pretty easy to go wrong quickly.
+If you aren’t paying attention to the measurements and the instructions closely, things can go wrong quickly.

 When it comes to this recipe, I find it’s actually one of the easier ones to make.
-The ingredients aren’t complicated, and neither are the instructions.
+The ingredients are pretty simple, and so are the instructions.

-The tart and sweet passion fruit glaze drizzled on top is the cherry on the top of the tropical sundae, so to speak.
-It gives an extra burst of flavor, and complements the other tasty ingredients in this dessert.
+The tart and sweet passion fruit glaze drizzled on top is like the cherry on top of a tropical sundae, so to speak.
+It gives an extra burst of flavor, and complements all of the other tasty ingredients.

 My top tips to make this recipe are: